Discover what you are naturally good at

 5. Assess the solution’s effectiveness

-You should record the feedback, results, and new challenges that you encountered through this entire problem-solving process.
-It is recommended that you make this step a habit of yours to improve your problem-solving skills.
+You should record the feedback, details of the problem solution, and any new challenges that you encountered through this entire problem-solving process.
+This step should become a habit after any intervention since it is important to make the information available to others, in order to contribute to solving any future problem, and it will also improve your problem-solving skills.

-Here are a few methods you can consider to improve your problem-solving skills:
+Here are a few methods to consider that will improve your problem-solving skills:

 Strengthen your specialist knowledge in your industry

-Depending on your profession, having deep specialist knowledge may make it easier for you to address problems.
-Attending an external course, workshop, mentorship, or practicing your skills can help you gain deeper technical knowledge.
+Having deep specialist knowledge makes it quicker and easier for you to recognize and identify problems.
+Finding a mentor or attending specialist courses or workshops, as well as practicing your skills helps you gain deeper technical knowledge.

 Constantly look for opportunities to solve problems